 MOT items – Any individual fault which would cause the vehicle to fail the standard MOT test will count as one fault.
 For example a leaking brake cylinder and a bald tyre are 2 faults.

 Interior and exterior faults – as a general rule, each defect identified during the inspection will count as one fault, however multiple faults of an identical nature will count as one fault.
 For example – holes in two seats will count as one fault.
 Similarly, dents found on two separate panels will count as one fault.

 Fixing – all trim should be present, correctly aligned and fixed in accordance with the manufacturer’s specification.

-The replacement panel has been correctly aligned, level with all adjacent panels.
-The gaps between panels should be uniform and similar to those between original panels.
+- The replacement panel has been correctly aligned, level with all adjacent pan The gaps between panels should be uniform and similar to those between original panels

-Where a proprietor is aggrieved by the decision of a vehicle tester concerning the standard of the vehicle, the initial appeal shall be to the mechanics supervisor.
-In the event that the proprietor remains aggrieved, a further appeal will lie to Steve Fulton CMU manager.
+Appeals – Where a proprietor is aggrieved by the decision of a vehicle tester concerning the standard of the vehicle, the initial appeal shall be to the mechanics supervisor.
+In the event that the proprietor remains aggrieved, a further appeal will lie to the trading standards and licensing manager.